 Integrates classroom study with a specific, planned period of supervised learning through paid or unpaid work experience related to the student's career goals.
+School of Business and Computer Science Approval.

-BU 491 Travel Experience International Business (3)

-Offers qualified students the opportunity to travel to international destinations.
+BU 491 International Travel Experience (3) Offers qualified students the opportunity to travel to international destinations.
 Locations will include a business enriching experience along with a supportive academic assignment.
+School of Business and Computer Science Approval.